Must-Sees and Things to do in Forster NSW +Map

-Forster is located around 300km north of Sydney via the Pacific Highway: about three and a half hours’ drive on a good day.
+Forster is located on the north coast around 300km north of Sydney via the Pacific Highway: about three and a half hours’ drive on a good day.

-Situated in between Newcastle and Port Macquarie, Forster (and its twin Tuncurry) are the biggest towns in the Great Lakes area, a system of three freshwater lakes in the lower part of the New South Wales’ Mid North Coast.
+Situated in between Newcastle and Port Macquarie, Forster (and its twin Tuncurry) are the biggest towns in the Great Lakes area, a system of three freshwater lakes in the lower part of the New South Wales Mid North Coast region.

 5 Reasons we think you should you visit Forster

 With its unique position between the Pacific Ocean and the lakes, Forster is a paradise for beachgoers and the outdoorsy, a great place for young families and solo travellers alike.
 Not convinced?
-Here are five reasons why you should visit this year and a bunch of the best things to do in Forster while you are there.
+Here are five reasons you should visit this year and a bunch of the best things to do in Forster while you are there.

 The Beaches in Forster are magic

-Forster is a town most known for its beaches, and so there’s no place better to begin our little exploration of the town.
+Forster NSW is a town most known for its beaches, and so there’s no place better to begin our little exploration of the town.
 Here a few of the main ones that a visitor shouldn’t miss.

 Forster Main Beach

-Situated right in the heart of town, Main Beach is Forster’s most popular place to be on a hot summer’s day.
-It’s also the safest beach in town, with typically gentle surf and lifeguards present throughout the holidays, it’s great for young families and novice swimmers alike.
+Situated right in the heart of town, Forster Main Beach is the most popular place to be on a hot summer’s day.
+It’s also the safest beach in town, with typically gentle surf and lifeguards present throughout the holidays; it’s great for young families and novice swimmers alike.

 If you’re not in the mood for waves, an enclosed ocean bath known as the Bull Ring sits right next door, complete with newly renovated barbecue, toilet and changing facilities.

 Tip: Locals flock to Beach Bums right on Main Beach for breakfast – plenty of choices here; you can stay healthy with the Acai Berry Bowl or fuel up for your morning walk with a Mexican Breakfast Wrap